PBRjr/obsidian-eberron-notes/Campaign Notes/Lore/The 4 Vows.md

-* The Vow of Courage
+* The Vow of Loyalty
+- The Vow of Power
-- The Vow of Purity
+- The Vow of Legacy
 - The Vow of Sacrifice
-- The Vow of Vigilance

 These are the 4 vows that [[Kismet]] originally took when she was chosen to be the last Couatl.